Dodge Extended Warranty: Cost, Coverage and Plans

 Since points three and four above are personal, we’ll leave those for you to consider and focus on the first two.

 Historically speaking, Dodge has had a mixed record of reliability, but things have been looking up in recent years.
 J.D.
-Power ranked the brand 10th out of 29 carmakers in 2024, and Consumer Reports ranked Dodge 21 out of 30 carmakers in 2023.
+Power ranked Dodge No. 10 among 29 automakers in 2024 and named the 2025 Dodge Durango the top-performing upper midsize SUV in 2025.
+Additionally, Consumer Reports ranked Dodge No. 21 out of 30 carmakers in 2023.

 It’s worth noting, however, that Dodge owners are given eye-popping quotes more often than the average driver.
 According to RepairPal, 15% of Dodge repairs are “severe” — costing about $2,000 or more.
 Compare that with the 12% average across all brands.